erezgeva/libptpmgmt/std_vectors.md

 |1  |insert default elements|number    |          |
 |2  |copies of element      |number    |element   |

-* PHP do not support the last, 2 arguments constructor!
+* PHP does not support the last 2 arguments constructor!

-# Compare of C++ class methods with scripts
+# Comparison of C++ Class Methods with Scripts

-C++ are the methods of [`std::vector<>`](https://en.cppreference.com/w/cpp/container/vector)
+C++ are the methods of [`std::vector<>`](https://en.cppreference.com/w/cpp/container/vector).
--NA- means method is not available
+-NA- means method is not available.
-Python and Ruby support more methods
+Python and Ruby support more methods.

 |C++          |Perl |PHP     |Tcl  |Go      |Lua      |Python   |Ruby    |
 |-------------|-----|--------|-----|--------|---------|---------|--------|